Nga Keenatt – Welcome from the Djab Wurrung Community

 Budja Budja is the Traditional Aboriginal name for Halls Gap.
 The Clinic is located in the heart of the Gariwerd/Grampians National Park, in Country shared by Djab Wurrung and Jardwadjali Traditional Owner Groups.

-The Budja Budja Aboriginal Co-operative Ltd., located at Halls Gap, was established by the current CEO, Tim Chatfield, in 1999 with the aim of delivering a range of cultural, medical, health and wellbeing services to both the local Indigenous and non-Indigenous community.
+The Budja Budja Aboriginal Cooperative Ltd. was established by the current CEO, Tim Chatfield, in 1999.
+Its aim is to deliver a range of cultural, medical, health and wellbeing services to both the local Indigenous and non-Indigenous community, including the one million international and domestic tourists who visit Gariwerd each yea (source: Tourism Victoria).